enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 For high subscription counts, this trade-off is absolutely worth it.

 <!--
-- It's not free, of course.
+- Of course it's not free.
 - The subgraph now needs a network path back to the router.
 That's a new thing to set up.
 - In production you usually want a dedicated port for this, locked down to your internal network.
 - And the router has to track which subscriptions are real, so when a callback comes in, it knows whether to accept it or send a 404.
 - But for high subscription counts, this trade-off is absolutely worth it.

+TODO: show router config
 -->

 ---